standardgalactic/third-brain/Inbox.md

 - Investors have different goals and time horizons.
 	- Prices that look ridiculous to one person can make sense to another, because the priorities for both of them are different.
+	- Everyone is playing their own game
+	- It is hard to grasp that other investors have different goals than we do, because an anchor of psychology is not realizing that rational people can see the world through a different lens than your own
 - If an asset is consistently moving up for a period of time *(has momentum)*, its not crazy for a short term trader to assume it will keep moving up.
 	- They don't need it to be moving up indefinitely, just for the short time that they will be invested *(typically a day to few weeks)*
 	- Even if an asset is over-valued, that is not a concern for a short-term trader since they just need it to move up slightly.